Motivating School-Age Kids to Be Active

 When kids find an activity that's fun, they'll do it a lot, get better at it, feel accomplished, and want to do it even more.
 Likewise, if they're pushed into activities they don't like, they're unlikely to want to participate and will end up frustrated and will feel like exercising is a chore.

 Stick to Basics for 6- to 8-Year-Olds

 Expose younger kids to a variety of activities, games, and sports.
 Keep the focus on fun.
-A mix of activities at home and at school is often ideal.
-And be sure to include some free time for kids to make their own decisions about what to do.
+A mix of activities at home and at school is ideal.
+Besides organized activities, include some free time for kids to make their own decisions about how to be active.

 Such expectations are also important when it comes to how much kids can handle mentally.
 Younger kids often are not ready for the pressure of competition, nor can they grasp complex strategy.
 Look for teams, leagues, and classes that stress the basics and provide encouragement and praise for kids as they improve their skills.

 Done correctly, team sports and other group activities can teach kids a lot about teamwork and good sportsmanship.